Dead Rabbitts

-The Dead Rabbitts are an American metalcore supergroup from Phoenix, Arizona.
+Dead Rabbitts are an American metalcore supergroup from Phoenix, Arizona.
 The band is a side project of Escape the Fate's lead vocalist, Craig Mabbitt.
-The Dead Rabbitt's debut EP, Edge of Reality, was released in 2012.
+Dead Rabbitt's debut EP, Edge of Reality, was released in 2012.
 The band's second EP, Break the Static, was released in 2019.
 The band's debut album, Shapeshifter, was released in 2014.
 The album debuted at No. 127 on the Billboard 200.
 The band's second studio album, This Emptiness, was released in 2017.
 The band's third studio album, Rumination, was released in 2022.
+The band's fourth studio album, Redefined, was released in 2025.

 History

 Formation and Edge of Reality (2011–2013)

 In late 2011, lead vocalist Craig Mabbitt announced an upcoming side-project, along with an upcoming album for Escape the Fate.
 Mabbitt revealed that a single from the side-project would be released in February 2012, and the album would be produced by Caleb Shomo of Beartooth.
 Members of the side project would include Kevin "Thrasher" Gruft of LoveHateHero who later went on to join Escape the Fate, TJ Bell of Escape the Fate and formerly of Motionless in White, Alex Torres formerly of Eyes Set to Kill, Greeley Estates, and Alesana.
 He hinted that the album will be a reminiscent of the music he made while in his previous bands Blessthefall and The Word Alive.

 Mabbitt announced a tentative April 9 release date for the album, stating "what better day to release your album than on your birthday?", but this was later delayed.
 In January, he created a Facebook page and posted that he would stream a song from the side-project's upcoming EP if the page got to 50,000 "likes".
 When the page got to around 49,500 likes, he revealed the title and lyrics for the upcoming song, titled "Edge of Reality".
 The song "Edge of Reality" was released the moment the page reached 50,000 likes.

-On March 30, he announced the name of the upcoming EP, Edge of Reality, under the band name "the Dead Rabbitts".
+On March 30, he announced the name of the upcoming EP, Edge of Reality, under the band name "Dead Rabbitts".
 On April 9, he released another song from the EP titled "World of Disaster".